Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/README.md

 ![Functional_weatherapp_site](https://github.com/user-attachments/assets/75b49690-2c46-4b18-aa1f-b59caa9bf8ee)

 Picture 01: The visual UI of weatherapp.
-The screenshot was taken on Saturday, 30 November 2024.
+The screenshot was taken on Saturday, 30 November 2024, via Mozilla Firefox browser.

 ### 2.2 Where is the weatherapp?
 Weatherapp is countinously running in Softala -service.
 The visual user interface of weatherapp